 The natural liberty of man is to be free from any superior power on earth, and not to be under the will or legislative authority of man, but to have only the law of nature for his rule.

 John Locke (1632-1704) was one of the Enlightenment era British political philosophers who had the greatest influence on the American revolutionaries.
 Locke was a true polymath (someone with a wide range of knowledge) who trained as a physician, worked as a government official and wrote numerous works of philosophy and political theory.
 Locke spent part of his career focused on British colonial affairs in North America.
-He also survived a turbulent period in British political culture, including the British Civil War (1642-51) and subsequent restoration of the monarchy, and even endured some time living in exile in Holland.
+He also survived a turbulent period in British political culture, including the English Civil War (1642-51) and the subsequent restoration of the monarchy, For a period, Locke lived precariously in exile in Holland.
 This excerpt from Locke’s Second Treatise covers chapters II through IV and was published after his return to England and following the Glorious Revolution (1688), which helped launch a period of stability in British government.
 Locke’s views in the Second Treatise extolled the importance of “natural liberty” or natural rights and how the consent of the governed was critical for legitimate rule, positions which later became hallmarks of the American revolutionary ideology.

 SOURCE FORMAT: Treatise or Book (excerpt)